 Proposed Local Green Spaces

-October 2020 – Map of proposed Hurst Green Local Green Space sites version 3
+October 2020 – Map of potential Hurst Green Local Green Space sites version 3

-23 September 2020 – Map of proposed Silver Hill Local Green Space sites version 1
+23 September 2020 – Map of potential Silver Hill Local Green Space sites version 1

-What to do if you think a site is missing or disagree with a proposed Local Green Space site?
+What to do if you think a site is missing or disagree with a potential Local Green Space site?

 Please let the Clerk to the Parish Council know if you would like to nominate an additional green space for consideration as an LGS.
 It would be helpful if you could include a brief explanation as to why you think the site is special, bearing in mind the criteria listed above.